 When Becca S. from Minnesota delivered her twin boys, she took great care in coming up with a feeding plan.
 She had the privilege of working with a postpartum doula and spent a long time together coming up with a routine.
 Becca said she was clear in her objective to both nurse and formula feed.
 However, what happened left the new mother in tears and calling the agency to terminate the doula’s visits.

-“When she came, we already had a pretty good routine of what was going on,” said Becca.
+“When the doula came, we already had a pretty good routine of what was going on,” said Becca.
 “I felt like she basically threw that all out the window.”

 “It just seemed so overwhelming to me,” said Becca.
 “Especially since I thought we had a good thing going.
 So, it was deflating.”